papasax/dailymotion/README.md

 ## 🧪 Testing

-Testing is handled via `pytest`.
+The project uses `pytest` and `pytest-asyncio` for testing.
 Ensure the development environment is running to have access to the test tools.

 **Run tests inside the running container:**
 ```bash